 WHO IS ON THE PANEL?

-With a symposium of panel talks chaired by food writer Xanthe Clay,
+With a symposium of talks chaired by food writer Xanthe Clay, and Roger Saul

 FŌDA aims to shed light on some of the big issues around food today - from health to regenerative farming.

-Expert speakers in the symposium line-up include Margot Henderson, The Newt, Our Farm by Simon Rogan, Roger Saul, Gurdeep Loyal, Max La Manna, Tom Herbert, Kalpna Woolf, Yeo Valley and Cornish Sea Salt, with more yet to be announced.
+Expert speakers in the symposium line-up including Margot Henderson, The Newt, Our Farm by Simon Rogan, Gurdeep Loyal, Tom Herbert, Kalpna Woolf, Yeo Valley and Cornish Sea Salt.

 Discussing the effect of salt in our cooking and in our bodies.
 Cornish Salt (salt company), Ash Ranpura (Neuroscientist) will also be discussing the effects of salt on the brain and Gurdeep Loyal (Food Writer) and Josh Eggleton (Chef) will discuss how salt flavours food.

-Debating and debunking different types of fat, including animal, seed, and dairy.
-Margot Henderson (Three Horseshoes), Tom Calver (Westcombe Dairy) and Kalpna Woolf (High Sheriff of Bristol, Founder of 91 Ways and Food Writer) are confirmed for this panel.
+Debating and debunking different types of fat, including animal, seed, and dairy with Margot Henderson (Three Horseshoes), Tom Calver (Westcombe Dairy), Dr. Lucy Williamson (Nutritionist) and Tomos Parry (Chef and Owner of Brat), this panel will be chaired by Xanthe Clay.

 Farming without chemicals - Regenerative and organic farming.
-Yeo Valley, Liam Fitzpatrick (Head Chef from Simon Rogan’s Our Farm), David Rowley, (Head Grower at The Newt) will be on the panel with Roger Saul (Sharpham Park) hosting this panel.
+Discussing the various methods are: Alice Power (The Black Swan), Dr Alice Mayor (Yeo Valley), William Mayor (Yeo Valley), Liam Fitzpatrick (Head Chef from Simon Rogan’s Our Farm), David Rowley, (Head Grower at The Newt) will be on the panel and it will be chaired by Roger Saul (Sharpham Park).

-Showcasing food community action groups to discuss their work.
-Emma Hopkins (Mother’s Manifesto) and Max La Manna (Chef and Author), Eleni Morus (Bristol North West Food Bank) are confirmed.
+Showcasing food community action groups to discuss their work are Emma Hopkins (Mother’s Manifesto), Eleni Morus (Bristol North West Food Bank), Kalpna Woolf (91 Ways) and Natalia Middleton (Food Behind Bars).
+Chaired by Josh Eggleton.

 SALT